Kruddy3/redditClone/README.md

 # redditClone
-<h1>A learning project to try and recreate the fundementals of reddit<h1>
+<h1>A learning project to try and recreate the fundamentals of reddit<h1>
 tasks
 <ul>
   <li>get express mysql working</li>